-Graham reprised his role as one of the Senate's leading national security hardliners shortly after President Barack Obama's 2014 state of the union address, during which the president re-iterated his opposition to imposing new sanctions on Iran while negotiations are underway to curtail that country's nuclear energy program.
+Graham reprised his role as one of the Senate's leading national security hardliners shortly after President Barack Obama's 2014 state of the union address, during which Obama re-iterated his opposition to imposing new sanctions on Iran while negotiations are underway to curtail that country's nuclear energy program.
 Shortly after the address Graham told reporters that "The world as I know was not remotely described by the president," adding: "The world is literally about to blow up."
 Earlier, in 2013, he took issue with Obama's stated desire to end the "war on terror," arguing that the "Middle East is going to blow up."